tess-phillips/ToDoList/README.md

 ## Installation <a name="installatoin"></a>

-Clone the repository: `git clone https://github.com/tess-phillips/ToDoList.git` Navigate to the project directory: `cd to-do-list-tracker` Open the index.html file in a web browser.
+Clone the repository: `git clone https://github.com/tess-phillips/ToDoList.git` Navigate to the project directory: `cd ToDoList`
+Open the index.html file in a web browser.
 Use the application to add, track, complete, and delete tasks in the to-do list.
 Review the automated tests in the test.js file to ensure the functionality is covered.